darshan152/fyp/docs/UserGuide.md

 * Datatype: Datatype to convert to
 * Columns: Columns to apply datatype to
 * Add: Add a column
+* Delete: Remove last row from transformation

+### Rename Transformation <a name="rename"></a>

+Transforms data by changing the name of columns

+Parameters:
+* Column: Column to give new name
+* New Name: New name of column
+* Add: Add a row to perform a second transformation of the same type
-* Delete: Remove last column
+* Delete: Remove last row from transformation

 ### Write Transformation <a name="write"></a>